ragog/vercel-example-password/README.md

 1. `terraform init`
 2. `terraform plan`
 3. `terraform apply`
-4. on Checkly, link created check to your application's GitHub repository
+4. on Checkly, [link created check](https://www.checklyhq.com/docs/cicd/github/) to your application's GitHub repository
 5. commit to PR

+Note: you might want to deactivate the browser check to prevent it from running on a schedule.